evolvingstuff/vdw2/content/posts/us-life-expectancy-is-short-and-getting-shorter.md

 *  However, "the United States has higher survival after age 75 than do peer countries,..."

- **Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo. %%%In many other countries a new drug must be more cost-effective than the existing drug.**
+ **Reminder: in the US Big Pharma just has to show that a new drug is better than a placebo.
+In many other countries a new drug must be more cost-effective than the existing drug.**

 #### Life Expectancy - unknown source Sept 2023